noi-techpark/odh-docs/source/contribute.rst

 ------------------

 ...install and use an app built on top of the API.
-   Browse the list of available applications developed by third-parties, choose one that you are interested in, install it and try it out, then send feedback to their developers if you feel something is wrong or missing.
+   Browse the list of :ref:`available applications developed by third-parties <applist>`, choose one that you are interested in, install it and try it out, then send feedback to their developers if you feel something is wrong or missing.

-   While we plan to keep an up-to-date list of those applications, as of
-   |today|, no such application that we are aware of has been released.

 ...explore the data in the datasets.
    Choose a dataset from the list of :ref:`available_datasets` and